Ralim/IronOS/Documentation/Settings.md

 ### Setting: Scrolling speed

 How fast the description text scrolls when hovering on a menu.
-Faster speeds may induce tearing but allow reading the whole description faster.
+Faster speeds may induce tearing, but allow reading the whole description faster.

 On device help text: